 Students will expand their skills and knowledge in design and production through the creation of 1 stretch and 1 non-stretch garment.
-Students learn how to use a commercial pattern to create fashion.
+Students learn how to use a commercial patterns to create fashion.
 They will become aware of current, sustainable textile practices whilst creating quality work.

-Year 10 Textiles will assist students who wish to take Textiles or Fashion - Product Design and Technology in Year 11 VCE Units 1 and 2.
+Year 10 Textiles will assist students who wish to take VCE Product Design and Technology - Textiles Unit 1 & 2 and textiles based work in VCE Studio Art - Art Unit 1 and 2.

 Assessment will be based on practical design and theoretical work.
-They will complement each other in terms of learning about a variety of machine construction and hand finished skills.
-Assignments and research investigations on various textile issues, using IT, will apply.
+In this subject a variety of machine construction and hand finished skills apply.
+Assignments and research investigations on various textile issues, using IT, are also a part of Textiles.